-The power cord is designed to ground the electrical system through the receptacle.
+The three-prong power cord is designed to ground the electrical system through the receptacle.
 It is also designed to carry the amperage output of most campground outlets.
-If the electrical receptacle to be used is designed to mate with the prongs of the power cord plug, the electrical connection can be expected to carry rated load.
+If the electrical receptacle to be used is designed to mate with the three prongs on the power cord plug, the electrical connection can be expected to carry rated load.